BambuReviews

 Practical impact: The AI detection catches obvious spaghetti failures after a delay (not immediately — this is a genuine limitation even on the X1C).
 Manual monitoring via the P1S camera works, but it requires you to actually check.
 If you’re running overnight prints unattended, the X1C’s detection provides some additional peace of mind, but it’s not foolproof.

-Heated Chamber
+Chamber Behavior

 Who Should Get the P1S